 The U.S. Attorney's Office plays an important role in helping local and state law enforcement agencies gain access to federal resources and information that will assist them in their role of protecting the public.
 A few examples of the resources the office provides to law enforcement are accredited high-quality training seminars in specialized areas, access to DOJ grant information, and assisting officers and agencies in determining if a criminal matter qualifies for federal prosecution.

 This unit also works with schools and community groups to plan and implement programs that reduce drug abuse and violence.
-The U.S. Attorney's Office initiated a program several years ago that resulted in the installation of the Drug Free - Gun Free School Zone signs that are now seen posted at the entrance to virtually every public school in northeastern Oklahoma.
+The U.S. Attorney's Office initiated a program that resulted in the installation of the Drug Free - Gun Free School Zone signs that are now seen posted at the entrance to virtually every public school in northeastern Oklahoma.

-The law enforcement assistance unit of the U.S. Attorney's Office sponsors a quarterly law enforcement luncheon and business meeting which is open to all law enforcement and emergency personnel.
+The U.S. Attorney's Office sponsors a quarterly law enforcement luncheon and business meeting which is open to all law enforcement and emergency personnel.
 The purpose of the luncheon is to discuss topics in the criminal justice field, and to promote a spirit of cooperation and good will among law enforcement agencies.